kwan22/consistency/science.md

 <img src="./media/science/7b_1500m_1.png" width="960"/>

 The following discusses some common patterns that I use in my own speedruns.
 The discussion will be highly technical, including frame data, pixel/speed values, inner game mechanics, etc. to justify the logic.
 That said, the recurring themes are
-1. maximizing use of the game's leniency mechanics,
+1. Maximizing use of the game's leniency mechanics.
+2. Eliminating variables to reduce input complexity and remove failure modes.
-2. making small time sacrifices to relax precision and/or simplify inputs.
+3. Making small time sacrifices to relax precision and/or simplify inputs.

 - [Leniency](#leniency)